-- 1. That on or about (date), in the county of (county), in a public place, the defendant, (defendant's name), placed his/her hand in the proximity of (name of victim)'s pocket [or handbag]; and - 2.
+- 1. That on or about (date), in the county of (county), in a public place, the defendant, (defendant's name), jostled or crowded (specify) at a time when a third person's hand was in the proximity of (specify)'s pocket [or handbag]; and - 2.
 That the defendant did so intentionally and unnecessarily.